Lower the expectations for the next bull market of BTC

 Of course, many people will say that tokenized gold relies on centralized credit, but in my view, whether it relies on centralized credit is not a necessary condition in the crypto industry, as one of the core infrastructures of the entire crypto industry — stablecoins — is mostly based on complete centralized credit.

-Sixth, as Bitcoin approaches halving, the issue of insufficient security budget is becoming increasingly severe.
+Sixth, with the Bitcoin halving, the issue of insufficient security budget is becoming increasingly severe.

-(The exploration of new fee sources like inscriptions and BTC L2 has basically failed).
-This is a rather old topic, but it remains a problem.
-Conversely, I believe quantum computing is not too significant a threat, as the community already has solutions.
+(The exploration of new fee sources like inscriptions and BTC L2 has largely failed).
+This is a somewhat old topic, but it remains an issue.
+I believe quantum computing is not too significant a threat; the community already has solutions.

 Summary and Q&A

-Of course, even after reducing my position, I still have a positive outlook on BTC; otherwise, I should have liquidated my holdings.
+Of course, even after reducing my holdings, I still have a positive outlook on BTC; otherwise, I should have liquidated my position.
 It remains one of my larger asset holdings, and I hope it can still rise.

 Other questions may include: